skmn1/Odoo-vscode-config/README.md

 1. In order to debug your application, create a breakpoint and then rerun the service (see the screenshot below)
 ![debug](https://github.com/skmn1/Odoo-vscod-config/blob/main/debug.PNG)

+Enjoy this facility.
+See you in another tricks.
+Ciao !
+**Soulimane KAMNI**